top of page

 The story opens in 1770, or thereabouts at the birth of Isaac DIXON.
 There is some speculation as to his actual birth date, bS as we have seen.

-We know nothing of Isaac in his formative years - from when he would have joined the workforce to his entry into the excise service.
+We know a little of Isaac in his formative years - from when he would have joined the workforce to his entry into the excise service.
 What was happening in these days?
 King George III was on the throne.
-Captain Cook discovered and claimed Australia. slavery wad abolished in England; war of Independence started in New England; etc.
+Captain Cook discovered and claimed Australia. slavery was abolished in England; war of Independence started in New England; etc.

-This picture of Isaac of Isaac Dixon (Dixon0001) has been in the possession of the Hawke's Bay NZ Dixon family (who emigrated to NZ in 1890).
+This picture of Isaac of Isaac Dixon has been in the possession of the Hawke's Bay NZ Dixon family (who emigrated to NZ in 1890).
 They were told it was of Isaac as a young man.
 I sent a digital copy to the Victoria & Albert Museum in 2016 and this is the reply: "Based on your attached image, it appears to be a photographic portrait from the mid to late nineteenth-century, and not a photograph of a painting.
 However, that is just from looking at the .jpeg file, and it is hard to make any confident assertions without physically witnessing the object."
-The original photo is out there somewhere - we hope

 Isaac’s first appearance in the records is when he was issued a license to sell beers and spirits.
 I had some research done a few years ago by Gillian Rickard - she checked the Registers of Alehouse Recognizances for Kent and discovered Isaac was a licensed alehouse keeper from September 1798 to 1816.
 So he was 28 when he became a publican.
 Did his license cover the pub that he later held the license - the Guy Earl of Warwick pub in Bexley, Kent?